-We are currently working to adapt the New Tics study so that study visits can occur online, for optimal safety for all due to the COVID-19 pandemic.
-We’ll update this page as soon as further information becomes available.
+We have paused our initial screening study visits for the New Tics study.
+We are currently working to adapt the New Tics study so that initial screening study visits can begin again with optimal safety for all due to the COVID-19 pandemic.
+We will update this page as soon as further information becomes available on when screening study visits will begin again.
+We are still conducting phone screens for the New Tics study.
+(Fill in the “Contact Us” form below or call to complete a phone screen.)

 Dr. Kevin Black, M.D., is conducting a study with children ages 5-10 who are experiencing a recent onset of tics, and other, control children.
 The purpose of this research is to compare children who go on to develop Tourette Syndrome with children whose tics will resolve.